 Understanding and examining your baby’s poo and wee isn’t disgusting.
-It’s actually one of the best ways you can check your baby’s health.
+It’s actually one of the best ways to easily and regularly check on your baby’s health.

-Every time your baby wees, examine the stream or colour of the wee stain on the nappy.
+Every time your baby wees, look at the stream or colour of the wee stain on the nappy.
 This will tell you a lot about your baby’s health.

 Light pink or orange stains are nothing to worry about.
 They’re caused by the wee reacting with chemicals in the nappy, and are quite common.
-Darker wee, on the other hand, is a sign that your child might be dehydrated or not feeding enough.
+Infrequent or darker wee, on the other hand, is a sign that your baby might be dehydrated or not feeding enough.

-If the wee stains are red or brown, and you think there might be blood in the wee or you think your baby isn’t well, see your GP immediately.
+If the wee stains are red or brown, and you think there might be blood in the wee or your baby doesn’t seem well, see your GP immediately.

-There’s a big range of normal when it comes to what poo looks and smells like and how often babies poo.
+After this, there’s a big range of normal when it comes to what baby poo looks and smells like and how often babies poo.

 Some babies might seem to poo all the time, and others might not poo as often.
 Pooing anywhere between three times a day and three times a week is normal.

 Pooing is common during or shortly after feeding.
 This is called the gastro-colic reflex.

 As the weeks pass, you can expect changes in: